 The main problem with psychiatric diagnosis is that people often treat those with a psychiatric diagnosis badly.

 Another key problem is that diagnosis may not be valid.
 In the past doctors assumed that they were illnesses and we would soon find clear biological explanations for each of them.
 However, scientists have not been able to find the biological causes of depression, schizophrenia, generalised anxiety disorder or any of the other ‘functional’ psychiatric diagnoses.
-This means psychiatric diagnosis is really only a name for symptoms that tend to group together.
-For example, depression is the combination of sadness, low energy and loss of libido.
+This means that many psychiatric diagnoses are really only a name for a set of symptoms that tend to group together.
+For example, a person may be given a diagnosis of depression if they have a certain number of symptoms that may include low mood, low energy, low levels of activity, disturbed sleep, reduced appetite, loss of libido or loss of enjoyment.

 The neurocognitive and neurodevelopmental diagnoses (e.g dementia and autism) do have strong evidence of a biological basis but there seems to be a lot of variation in how they affect people.